pwujczyk/ProductivityTools.ImportModulesFromDirectory/README.md

 # Import-ModulesFromDirectory

-Imports all module from given directory.
+Imports all modules from the given directory.
 <!--more-->

-Not all modules written by me are pushed directly to powershellgallery.com at first usually I am storing them on locally and use for some time, some of them won't be published as they are very specific to my needs and won't be valuable for others.
+Not all modules written by me are pushed directly to the powershellgallery.com.
+At first, usually, I am storing them locally and use for some time.
+Some of them won't be published as they are very specific to my needs and won't be valuable for others.

-To import them in convienient way I am using Import-ModulesFromDirectory module.
+To import them in the convenient way I am using an Import-ModulesFromDirectory module.

 It searches through the directory to find psm1 files and performs **Import-Module** on them.
 <!--og-image-->